Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Applications: Collapses of the bounded width hierarchies for some classes of infinite structures

-\section{Applications: Collapses of the bounded width hierachies for some classes of infinite structures}
+\section{Applications: Collapses of the bounded width hierarchies for some classes of infinite structures}

-We now apply the algebraic results of Section~\ref{sect:looplemma} and the theory of smooth approximations to obtain a characterisation of bounded width for CSPs of first-order reducts of unary structures ($k=2,\ell=2$) and for CSPs in MMSNP (where $k$ and $\ell$ are arbitrarily large).
-Moreover, the results of Section~\ref{sect:collapse} then imply a collapse of the bounded width hierarchy for such CSPs.
+We now apply the algebraic results of Section~\ref{sect:looplemma} and the theory of smooth approximations to obtain a characterisation of bounded width for CSPs of first-order reducts of unary structures and for CSPs in MMSNP.
+Moreover, we obtain a collapse of the bounded width hierarchy for such CSPs and for CSPs of many other structures studied in the literature.